HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

  - You will again be asked if you want to complete assessments, say yes.
 This will create a new set of [Assessments](../Objects/Assessment.md) that will be tied to the additional program enrollment.
  - You may be given the option to Copy Assessments.
 This will fill in all the data that you already entered for the Universal Intake.

- #### Housing

- - The [HUD Assessment](../Forms/1000000248.md) may ask for additional data depending on the family.
- - The [Chronic Homelessness](../Forms/1000000262.md) collects more detailed information about the housing status of each family member.
-Data entered on this form determines if a client meets the HUD definition for chronic homelessness.
- - There are no additional questions on the [Financial Assessment](../Forms/1000000145.md), but you may be prompted to enter data on additional family members.

  #### Homemaker, Senior Reach, Senior Groceries